vanpertsch/petition/README.md

-# petition
+# Petition Project

-Online petition that visitors can sign to make their voice heard.
+Online petition where visitors can register and sign to make their voice heard.
 They may see other people who signed the petition sorted by cities.
+They can change or delete their signature.

 ## Stack

-SQL, Node.js/Express, Handlebars
+SQL, Express, Handlebars, Node.js

 ## Demo